alessa-lou/CV/README.md

 helped improve my communication and organisational skills.
 - Wrote print and web articles about wellness, travel, beauty and golf lessons.

-## Hobbies

-In the spirit of trying new things, I have recently taken up embroidery..!